Build Your Investor Hunter AI Agent with ADK

 Test It

-Restart (CTRL+C) adk web.
+Restart your ADK web server (CTRL+C & adk web).
 Pitch your startup to the coach.
 Ask it to verify your market assumptions and check the live valuation of a public competitor.

-Example prompts: - I am pitching a direct-to-consumer premium dog food brand.
+- I am pitching a direct-to-consumer premium smart dog collar brand.
 I assume our total addressable market is at least $50 Billion.
 My goal is to eventually reach the scale and valuation of Chewy (CHWY).
 What do you think of this plan?

 Level 4: Deploying to Cloud Run (Going Live)